vladh/vegvisir/README.md

 # vegvisir — music reference

 vegvisir is a quick music reference.
+You can use it at [vegvisir.space](https://vegvisir.space).

 It currently supports:

 * Chord names — Finding all likely chord names for a set of notes.
 * Key signatures — Naming the key for a number of sharps or flats.